anthony2025/react-mxmaps/README.md

 ### Fourth step: rendering the markers
 <div id='fourth'/>

-Up until here the whole project moved painfully slowly.
-It took hours to iron out some of the implementation details of the api's, and new problems kept appearing like layers on an onion.
+Up until here the whole project moved worryingly slowly.
+It took hours to iron out some of the implementation details on the server.

 This step took around 30 minutes.
 15 to select the right svg icon, 10 to add the github fork corner, 5 to map over our beautiful list of geocoded markers and render them all in ten lines of code.

-The duper awesome [google-map-react] lets us just render our own components as map markers, allowing us to stay in React land.
+[google-map-react] lets us just render our own components as map markers, allowing us to stay in React land.
 Consideration was taken into not lifting state too much, leaving it in Map component, to allow for App component to handle layout and shared state (favorite markers).

 ### Fifth step: finishing the UI
 <div id='fifth'/>